Senate of Romania: First Senate (1859–1940)

-Suspension and abolition (1940–1944)
+Suspension and abolition (1940–1946)

 In September 1940, after the abdication of King Carol, the National Legionary State suspended the parliament but itself lasted less than five months.
 It was succeeded by Ion Antonescu's military dictatorship and the parliament remained suspended.

 After the royal coup of 23 August 1944, on 15 July 1946 the government controlled by the Romanian Communist Party (PCR) issued an electoral law that re-organized the parliament as a single legislative body, called the Assembly of Deputies, thus disestablishing the Senate.
 Under the 1948 constitution this became the Great National Assembly, a relatively impotent body subordinate to the power of the Romanian Communist Party (PCR).

-Senate recreated (1990)
+Second Senate (1990-present)

-The Romanian Revolution of 1989 opened the way to restoring pluralistic electoral democracy.
+The Romanian Revolution of 1989 opened the way to restoring pluralistic representative democracy.
 Under the country's new post-communist Constitution of 1991, approved by a national referendum in 1991, Romania returned to a bicameral parliamentary system, in which the Senate is an elected body.